ocupop/context-library/src/component-library/content/components/elements/image/index.md

 ---
 title: Image
 order: 2
 overview: "An image component with built-in optimization for local, CDN, and remote sources.
 Automatically serves responsive sizes and modern formats like AVIF for smaller file sizes.
-Supports aspect ratios, object fit, positioning, and rounded corners."
+Supports aspect ratios, object fit, positioning, rounded corners, and automatic cropping when aspect ratios are set."

 examples:
   - title: Source